Malamocco: Malamocco inlet

 The name Malamocco also refers to one of the three inlets which connect the Venetian Lagoon to the Adriatic Sea.
 The inlets are called porto or bocca di porto.
 The porto di Malamocco is between Lido and Pellestrina, another barrier island.
 The other two are called porto del Lido, or di Lido San Nicolò, and porto di Chioggia.
 It is 380 m wide and it is the second widest inlet.
 It is 14 m deep and it is the deepest one.
 It is used by cargo ships which sail to the Marghera commercial/industrial port via the Malamocco-Marghera channel.

 Due to silting at the Lido San Nicolò inlet, Venice dug the Santo Spirito channel from the Malamocco inlet to the St. Mark's basin to let bigger ships through.
 It was 14 m wide and 4 m deep.
-During the Napoleonic rule this channel was widened to 28 m and deepened to 6.5 m to let warships through.
+During Napoleonic rule this channel was widened to 28 m and deepened to 6.5 m to let warships through.
 Later in the 19th century, it was widened to 30–60 m and deepened to 9.5 m.
 Between 1920 and 1925 the Vittorio Emanuele III channel (28 m wide and 9–10 m deep) was dug to connect the inlet to a new industrial area on the Giudecca island.
-It was widened to 50 m during WWI.
-It was deepened to 11 m in the 1950s.
+It was widened to 50 m during World War I. It was deepened to 11 m in the 1950s.
 Between 1964 and 1968 a new channel was dug to the port of Marghera to divert naval traffic away from Venice and to develop a port for oil tankers in Marghera.
 It is called Malamocco-Marghera channel and has been nicknamed canale dei petroli (petroleum channel).